 The economic crisis and the election of President Obama promised a new era in U.S. social and economic policy, but thus far that promise has failed to materialize.
 This paper discusses some of the reasons why it has not done so.
 It emphasizes the hold of the neo-liberal framework on the country's thinking, and particularly the emphasis in that framework on monetary incentives as the major motivator of human behavior.
 The constraints upon the Federal budget produced by the crisis combine with the control which the government has gained over major sectors of the economy to create pressures to look for other sources of motivation and develop non-monetary instruments of socio-economic policy.
+It explores the Conventionalist School as an alternative conceptual framework in terms of which we might think about addressing the crisis.
 A major opportunity to move in this direction is offered by the question of executive compensation in firms and sectors of the economy newly under government control.
 But the Administration has largely side-stepped this issue and has failed to articulate an income policy which might address the enormous disparities in the income distribution which have developed over the last thirty years.
 A second opportunity may emerge, however, if the economic crisis is followed by a social crisis, as happened late in 1930's and in the 1960's.
 The likely roots of such a crisis are discussed.

 For those of us looking for a fundamental shift in the tenor and direction of American society, the last year was a moment of hope and excitement.
 That moment was created by the combination of the economic crisis and the election of Barak Obama as President.
 Together they promised to open the range of approaches to social and economic organization which has constrained government policy for over thirty years.
 I am afraid the moment of opportunity is proving short-lived.
 The Administration has thus far failed to capitalize on the crisis.
 That failure appears more than anything else to reflect a singular lack of imagination.
 While the crisis came as a total surprise, and at least momentarily undermined the faith in the framework which guided the policy leading into it, no compelling alternative has emerged.
-Numbers of people claim - at least in retrospect - to have predicted the financial collapse, but not in terms which offer a systematic alternative approach to thinking about the economy and society.
-It is to this singular intellectual vacuum in U.S. thinking that I want to speak today.
+Numbers of people claim - at least in retrospect - to have predicted the financial collapse, but not in terms that offer a systematic alternative approach to thinking about the economy and society.
+It is to this singular intellectual vacuum in U.S. thinking that I want to speak in this short paper.
 It is an admittedly narrow, parochial, and inward-looking perspective.
-But given the hegemonic power of the U.S. on the world stage, which ironically the crisis of our own economy actually seems to have enhanced, I trust it will be of some interest to this audience.
+But given the hegemonic power of the U.S. on the world stage, which ironically the crisis of our own economy actually seems to have enhanced, I trust it will be of some interest to a broader, international audience.
+It also provides a practical political context in which to assess the potential contribution of the Conventionalist School.